 With the launch of the site, we're also collecting accounts from the public (go here to contribute).
 Any incidents submitted will be vetted by our team.

 Our data collection system is not automated – at least not at this point.
 Anything that doesn’t pass our journalistic smell test won’t make onto The Index.
 We’ll be as transparent as possible as we go along.

-Our standards for inclusion may differ from other entities.
+Our standards for inclusion may differ from other entities, like the Southern Law Poverty Center.
 For example: While we’re including cyber bullying incidents and threats aimed at specific people, we’re not tracking more general online declarations of hate.